k2controls/piRover01/sp2m/w10/index.md

     - No class session on Wednesday
     - Class session reserved for
         - P02 User Move Project
-            - Note: P02 is due on Sunday of Spring Break.
+            - Do your own work.
 No late work is accepted.
         - Retrospective
         - Technical Debt